googleinterns/FarmLink/README.md

 In a terminal, navigate to the directory where you would like to clone the repository.
 Then in your browser, navigate to the main page of the repository, press the green code button, and then copy the link under "Clone with HTTPS".

 Go to this [GitHub Tutorial](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to learn more about how to clone a repository.

 ## Step #2: Download Dependencies

 If you haven't installed npm, navigate to this [download tutorial](https://www.npmjs.com/get-npm) and do so before continuing.

-Now, navigate to the `view` directory within the codebase and run the following command:
+Now, navigate to the `view` directory within the codebase and run the following command (The command below assumes that the name of the directory you cloned into is `farmlink`.
+If it is not, replace farmlink in all paths with the name you gave the directory):

     ~/farmlink/view npm install